-There is no one standardised method for carrying out a needs analysis.
-The process is a lot like trying to put together a jigsaw puzzle.
-Each puzzle piece is unique and shows a different angle of your organisation and the environment around you, yet each piece is essential to providing a complete picture.
+Carrying out a needs analysis is a lot like trying to put together a jigsaw puzzle.
+Each piece of the puzzle is unique and shows a different angle of your organisation and the environment around you, yet each piece is essential to providing the complete picture.

-To understand their current situation in terms of inclusion, an NA needs to focus on the following puzzle pieces:
+To understand your current situation in terms of inclusion, focus on the following puzzle pieces:

 - Your mission On a global level, what is it that you are working towards?
-The mission of the Youth in Action programme and the specific aims related to inclusion are already defined for National Agencies but what, specifically, does your NA want to work towards in inclusion and what do you concretely hope to achieve? - Your past performance In terms of inclusion, what has your NA concretely achieved to date?
+What, specifically, does your organisation want to work towards in inclusion and what do you concretely hope to achieve? - Your past performance In terms of inclusion, what has your organisation concretely achieved to date?
 To what extent have you successfully been inclusive?
 To what extent have you successfully contributed to inclusion?
 Can you spot any significant trends?
-What has been the role of key players within the NA?
 What types of challenges or difficulties have you faced in the past?
-Did your NA have an earlier version of an inclusion strategy?
+Does the organisation have earlier versions of inclusion strategies?
 Were those objectives achieved?
-Why or why not? - Your internal systems and processes Are your systems as effective as they could be?
-This is a crucial area because much of the work with young people with fewer opportunities is dependent on efficient systems.
-An NA has many areas to consider: processes related to promotion and recruitment, processes related to selection, processes related to the distribution of finances, processes related to evaluation and follow-up, etc. - Your key external stakeholders In the field of inclusion the range of external stakeholders is very broad but nevertheless NAs need to have some information about the circumstances, needs and expectations of each specific group.
-Understand their circumstances and expectations.
-What is their motivation for taking part in Youth in Action?
-What are their biggest needs at this time?
+Why or why not? - Your internal systems and processes Are your systems as effective (and as inclusive) as they could be?
+This area is crucial because much of the work with young people with fewer opportunities is dependent on efficient systems.
+Youth organisations should consider processes related to information and promotion, processes related to participation, processes related to finances, processes related to staff and/or volunteer recruitment, processes related to evaluation and follow-up, etc.

+- Your key external stakeholders In the field of inclusion the range of external stakeholders is very broad but nevertheless organisations need to have some information about the circumstances, needs and expectations of each specific group.
+What are your key external stakeholders' biggest needs at this time?
 What are they looking for from you?
-To what extent have you successfully fulfilled those expectations?

-- Your competitors yes, even National Agencies have competitors and yes, they even exist in the field of inclusion.
-What are other organisations or institutions working on inclusion doing?
-Do they offer activities or services similar to those in Youth in Action?
+To what extent have you successfully fulfilled those expectations? - Your competitors yes, even youth organisations have competitors and yes, they even exist in the field of inclusion.
+What are the other organisations or institutions working on inclusion doing?
+Do they offer activities or services similar to yours?
 What is their strategy?
 What are they trying to achieve?
 Who are their focus groups?
 How might their inclusion work affect yours? - Socio-economic trends and changes social, economical and political changes usually affect the most vulnerable groups in society first.
-Any major shifts or trends in this area will likely have a big impact on an NA's inclusion work.
+Any major shifts or trends in this area will likely have a big impact on an organisation's inclusion work.
 What is going on locally, regionally and/or nationally?
-How this might impact the young people and project promoters you work with?
+How this might impact the young people you work with?